coast-team/mute/README.md

 Compared to existing web-based collaborative text editing tools, MUTE does not require a powerful central server since the server is not performing any computation.
 You can even work offline and reconnect later without losing your changes.

 In our experience, performance drops significantly after reaching tens of users on a document on centralized platforms.
+MUTE doesn't process changes server-side, allowing much larger groups to collaboratively edit a document.

 ## :hammer_and_wrench: Architecture